jeongyoonlee/radyant/inst/marketing/tools/help/crossTabs.md

-Cross-tab (or contingency table) analysis is used to evaluate if two nominally scaled variables are associated.
+ourcross-tab (or contingency table) analysis is used to evaluate if two nominally scaled variables are associated.

 #### Example